Calamari Fra Diavolo Recipe

 Then examine them, and remove and discard any plastic-like spine bone from the inside.
 Next, cut any or all squid tubes on a cutting board, into about 1/2-inch rings.

-Directions to Make Calamari Fra Diavolo: (*full recipe card below!)
+Directions to Make Calamari Fra Diavolo Recipe:

-1. First, Prepare the Squid: Rinse, drain and cut into rings.
+1. First, Prepare the Squid: Rinse, drain, and cut into rings.

 White cutting board with squid tubes cut into 1/2-inch pieces. by 2sistersrecipes.com

-Photos of garlic & olive oil in a skillet, with canned cherry tomatoes, and tomatoes in the skillet. by 2sistersrecipes.com
+Photos of garlic & olive oil in a skillet, with canned cherry tomatoes, and tomatoes in the skillet.

 4. Toss in the Fresh Parsley: Toss in about 3 tablespoons of freshly chopped parsley and stir to fragrant the tomato sauce.